 📍 18 Marina Gardens Dr, Singapore 018953

-As Singapore’s largest outdoor art gallery, the quirky and colourful park is enriched in Asian culture, history and religion.
-With over 1,000 different sculptures…you won’t be bored.
+Haw Par Villa is Singapore’s largest outdoor art gallery and a quirky colourful park enriched in Asian culture, history and religion.
+With more than 1,000 different sculptures…you won’t be bored.
 Excitingly, this park is free to enter.

 📍 262 Pasir Panjang Rd, Singapore 118628